blinklabs-io/docs/src/content/docs/guides/nview/003-using-config-file.md

 ***

-To use a configuration file, run `nview` with a command line flag to set the file to load as a configuration.
+To use a configuration file, run `nview` with the command line flag `-config` to set the file to load as a configuration.

 ⚠️ Adjust the file path below to match your path to the `config.yml` file.